gblkev/hexagonal-architecture/README.md

 The sandbox does not depend on any other Maven module (except the BOM).

-**dao**
-DAO stands for Data Access Objects.
-It's maybe not the best term but it's probably the term which will speak to people the most.
-This layer contains every component that connects to a system external to the JVM (a web service, a database, a distributed cache, etc.) or something that handles data for the application (a local cache for instance).

-**business**
+**hexagon**
 It's the heart of the application.
 It contains all the logic of the application.

-**controller**
+This layer does not depend on any other module of the project (except the BOM).
+It defines interfaces (ports) for the inbound and outbound layers in order to communicate.

+**outbound**
+This layer contains every component that connects to a system external to the JVM (a web service, a database, a distributed cache, etc.) or something that handles data for the application (a local cache for instance).

+**inbound**
 It's the remote controller of the application.
 Any event that triggers an action is implemented there.
 Triggers can be varied:
    - An API